DanyPalma/Resume/src/typst/main.typ

   details: (
-    "Awarded 2nd Place in Google's Empowering Learners with Technology challenge at ShellHacks 2023.", "Led development in implementing the database, user authentication, and API.", "Implemented user authentication using Supabase Auth and OAuth2 social providers", "Utilized Azure's AI Vision and OpenAI's ChatGPT API to seamlessly extract and correlate receipt data with bank transactions.", "Leveraged GPT3.5 and Supabase Buckets to cache responses and reduce API calls."
+    "Awarded 2nd Place in Google's Empowering Learners with Technology challenge at ShellHacks 2023.", "Led development in implementing the database, user authentication, and API.", "Utilized Azure's AI Vision and OpenAI's ChatGPT API to seamlessly extract and correlate receipt data with bank transactions.", "Leveraged GPT3.5 and Supabase Buckets to cache responses and reduce API calls."
   )